Paul Klotman: Career

 Klotman's research has been a blend of both basic and clinical research in molecular virology and AIDS pathogenesis.
 He developed the first small animal model of HIV associated nephropathy using transgenic techniques.
 He is the author of more than 200 publications and he has been a visiting professor and lecturer internationally in the field of HIV pathogenesis.

 The Paul Klotman laboratory at Baylor studies HIV-associated nephropathy (HIVAN) and how the kidney responds to HIV infection.
 HIVAN only afflicts people of African descent, and remains a leading cause of renal disease in the African American community.
 Additionally, as highly active anti-retroviral therapy (HAART) is introduced to Africa, HIVAN represents a potential epidemic of renal disease.

+On September 25, 2025, Klotman announced that he would retire as president, CEO, and executive dean of Baylor College of Medicine, effective June 30, 2026.

 Personal life

 Klotman was born to academics Phyllis R. Klotman and Robert Klotman.
 Klotman's family is Jewish.

 In 1986, Klotman was an assistant professor of medicine in the division of nephrology at Duke University School of Medicine and the Veterans Administration Medical Center.
 He was also director of the Duke University hypertension center.

 Klotman married Mary E. Klotman on November 28, 1981 at the Duke Chapel.
 They met when she was an intern at Duke in 1981.
 As Mary is Catholic and Paul is Jewish, their minister was Unitarian Universalist, as they could not find a rabbi nor priest willing to marry them.

 Mary Klotman is dean of Duke University School of Medicine.
 They are believed to be the only married couple to run two medical schools.

 The Klotmans have two sons, one of whom was the first born via in vitro fertilization at Duke University.[1]
 The Klotmans have homes in Houston and Durham, N.C..

 He is known for his culinary skills, which he perfected during the COVID-19 pandemic.